HomeDing/homeding.github.io/elements/display/textbox.md

 }
 ```

-The `value` property can be used to make the displaytext to be visible.
+The `value` property corresponds to the shown text.
 Using the browser you can set the value using <http://homeding/$board/displaytext/val?value=hello>

 The `clear` property can be used to remove the text. <http://homeding/$board/displaytext/val?clear=1>